freziertz/security/Email Security-sw.md

-# Email Security
+# Usalama wa Email

-Copyright © 2020 BrainyCyber.
+Copyright © 2020 BrainyChuo.
 All Rights Reserved ®

-# The EmailSecurity Guide
+# Mwongozo wa Usalama wa Email
 Written by Frezier Joe
 This ebook is the intellectual property of BrainyChuo.
 It must only be published in its original form.
 Using parts or republishing altered parts of this ebook without permission from